ayastaga/spotify-app/README.md

 In addition to this, you can also sign up to our **mailing list**, where you will be recommended upcoming local shows near you.
 Morevoer, the website has a playlist component, in which using a database of song attributes (since the Spotify API depreciated it's own song attributes), the website will try it's best to recommend you songs that you might like!

+## How was it made
+Flask, Jinja & HTML, BootstrapCSS, Vanilla Javascript, SQLite3 for the databases, Pandas

 ## Demo Video
 <p align="center">
   <a href="https://www.youtube.com/watch?v=rWWk0AjyVKE">